ismaelucm/massis_tutorial/docs/getting_started.md

 ```

 The first execution takes some minutes to start because the system has to create the navigation meshes and other assets.
 Wait until the process is finished.

+During this first execution, a window appears and only after the system has built all the necessary elements, the animation of the simulation will be displayed.

 [back to main](index.md)